boomskills/Codeigniter-Full-Stack-Starter-Kit/README.md

 ## Home

-Visit `http://localhost:2525` in the browser to view your application
+Visit `http://localhost:2525` in the browser to view your application.

 # Database